arclogicsoftware/project_fuse/README.md

 ## Fuse

-Fuse is primarily a AI API focused project but I have included it within the latest version of Oracle monitoring, development, and automation tooling that I use, so there is a lot more here than just eh "fuse" AI API package.
-Most of the development will be focused on "fuse" package but I will be sharing details on how to use the other capabilities as well.
+Fuse is primarily an Oracle PL/SQL AI API focused project.
+However, I have integrated the latest version of Oracle monitoring, development, and automation tooling that I use.
+While most of the development will revolve around AI, I will also provide details and improvements to the other tools in this project.

-This project supercedes any work I have done on "K2" and if I get back to more APEX development I will likely migrate some of the things I used/learned from "K2" to "Fuse".
+This project supersedes any previous work I have undertaken on "K2".
+If/when I return to APEX development, I may migrate some of the techniques and knowledge gained from "K2" to "Fuse".

 ## Install